mike-sierra/deotp/prog/numbers_py.md

     >>> random.random() * 10
     8.743672233775921

 Functions that lack arguments get called an empty set of parentheses: `()`.
-Functions called via dot notation from a module like this are referred to as _methods_.
+Functions called via dot notation from a module or other object like this are referred to as _methods_.

 ---